List of Mayday episodes: Season 5 (2022)

+Season 6 (2024)

 Alternate titles

 The following table lists the alternative titles used by broadcasters for Mayday, the original Canadian series; Air Crash Investigation, the British and Asia-Pacific (National Geographic Channel) versions; and Air Emergency and Air Disasters (Smithsonian Channel), the American versions of the series.
-The American column also shows the Smithsonian Channel's season and episode numbers.
-Episodes are ordered by their production number, and special episodes and spin-offs are italicised.
+The American column also shows the Smithsonian Channel's season and episode numbers, which differ significantly from the official season and episode number designations by Cineflix.
+Episodes are ordered by their production number, and special episodes and spin-offs are italicized.